patloria/NCP-calculator/README.md

 Applications for using NCP
 ==================
-- Compare relative citation impact of authors across research fields with different rates of expected citations (citations in fields with low citation rates are given a higher weighting; citations in fields with high citation rates are given a lower weighting)
+- Compares relative citation impact of authors across research fields with different rates of expected citations (citations in fields with low citation rates are given a higher weighting; citations in fields with high citation rates are given a lower weighting)
 - Provides a more comparative impact metric for research evaluation exercises
-- Compensates for database variations in subject and format coverage, as well as in subject citation cultures
+- Compensates for database variations in subject and format coverage

 System and code requirements
 ==================